 What is a doula?

 The term comes from a Greek word meaning “to serve”.
 Birth doulas serve and support expectant parents and their families with the emotional and physical aspects of childbirth.
 Postpartum doulas serve and support after childbirth.
-Both birth and postpartum doulas can assist women and their families in getting information to make the very best health care decisions for themselves and their families.
+Both birth and postpartum doulas can assist birthing parents and their families in getting information to make the very best health care decisions for themselves and their families.

 Why hire a doula?